keymetrics/doc-pm2/en/enterprise/guides/dashboard.md

 ## Overview

 It's common in the devops culture to have a screen in your office that monitor the state your production apps.
-This feature is actually that. it allows you to see what's going on in realtime (max 5 sec delay), it can help you detect faster any wrong behavior of your application.
+This feature is actually that.
+It allows you to see what's going on in realtime so you detect faster any wrong behavior of your application.

-**Note**: We are currently working on a version that can also show historic data, so you can both have realtime and historical data next to you.
+We've recently added the possibility to add widget with historic data for any metrics.

 ## Use cases